franzenzenhofer/box2d-jquery/README.md

 HTML attributes > jquery options assignment, nuff said!

-ok, that's bascally it. any question? bugs? other stuff? please use the issue tracker.
+ok, that's bascally it. any question? bugs (there are some, especially on non-newest-stuff browsers (i.e.: ipad 1))? other stuff? please use the issue tracker, i'm collectiong bugs right now.

+##in a nutshell, how does it work?
+ok, you want the itty-gritty technical details well, look at the [source](https://github.com/franzenzenhofer/box2d-jquery/blob/master/js/src/main.coffee), that's the only real way. but in short
+ * we clone the selected DOM elements into absolute possitioned ... well ... clones.
+ * we animate them via dynamically (javascript styly) set CSS3 transforms / translate / rotate combos
+ * the values for this CSS/javascript mambo-jumbo are calculted via box2d-web

 ## TODOs